 It is obvious that one pair of translation tables won't do the job; NETRJS needs (at least) two mappings for each direction.
-How long will it be before an important set of users appears with a different terminal character set, requiring yet a different mapping?
-[6] An rje server site needs to be prepared to provide a variety of translation tables, and perhaps to allow a user to specify his own table(s); this mini-subset of "Date Reconfiguration Service" might be necessary to prevent translation-table-proliferation.
+How long will it be before an important set of users appears with a different terminal character set, requiring yet a different mapping?(6) An rje server site needs to be prepared to provide a variety of translation tables, and perhaps to allow a user to specify his own table(s); this mini-subset of "Date Reconfiguration Service" might be necessary to prevent translationtable-proliferation.
 The tendency in Network discussions has been to put the burden upon the user sites to adapt to different conventions.
 In the real world of users and servers, the server will often have to do the adapting.

-NOTES AND REFERENCES
+E. NOTES AND REFERENCES

-- [1] R.T.
-Braden, Interim NETRJS Specifications, RFC #189 (NIC #7133), July 15, 1971. - [2] Please note that "RJS" is the proper name of a particular rje package written at CCN the generic name for remote batch service is "rje". - [3] Notice that the mapping question discussed in this RFC is significant only for the virtual card reader and printer connections in NETRJS.
+- R. T. Braden, Interim NETRJS Specifications, RFC #189 (NIC #7133), July 15, 1971. - Please note that "RJS" is the proper name of a particular rje package written at CCN; the generic name for remote batch service is "rje". - 3.
+Notice that the mapping question discussed in this RFC is significant only for the virtual card reader and printer connections in NETRJS.
 The punch connection is always transparent, i.e., never translated.
-The remote operator connections use the extended EBCDIC/ASCII mapping including the maverick characters, but this is not important since operator commands require only a limited character set.
+The remote operator connections use the extended EBCDIC/ASCII mapping including the maverick characters, but this is not important since operator commands require only a limited character set. - Joel Winett, "The EBCDIC Codes and their Mapping to ASCII", RFC #183 (NIC #7127), July 21, 1971.

-- [5] Winett lists only 88 basic EBCDIC graphics, excluding the space which he regards as a control character.
-This is a matter of taste, but we find it less confusing to include the space as a graphic. - [6] CCN recently received a new Teletype-replacement terminal.
-This machine has a bastardized graphic character set -- mostly ASCII, with a sprinkling of both (!)
+- 5. Winett lists only 88 basic EBCDIC graphics, excluding the space which he regards as a control character.
+This is a matter of taste, but we find it less confusing to include the space as a graphic. - CCN recently received a new Teletype-replacement terminal.
+This machine has a bastardized graphic character set-mostly ASCII, with a sprinkling of both (!)
 EBCDIC and TTY.